Robust Biharmonic Skinning Using Geometric Fields: Geometric Fields

-To design a geometric field for skinning weights functions, we have design it to include the constraints in Equation~\ref{eq:bbw} into the model architecture.
-At a high level, our model composes a smooth parametric function ${\Net_{\theta} : \Domain \rightarrow \R^K}$, which maps every point in the domain to one value per control handle, with a composite \emph{activation function}, which ensures that the output satisfies the skinning weight constraints.
+We begin by presenting the design of a flexible differentiable field architecture that respects the geometry of the shape and satisfies the hard constraints and boundary conditions necessary for skinning.
+At a high level, our model composes a smooth parametric \emph{geometry-aware} function ${\Net_{\theta} : \Domain \rightarrow \R^K}$, which maps every point in the domain to one value per control handle (\S\ref{ss:kernel}), with different \emph{activation functions} that ensure the output satisfies constraints and boundary conditions (\S\ref{ss:activation},\ref{ss:bc}).

-We compute our robust automatic skinning weights in two steps.
-First, we modify the generic smooth parametric function $\Net_\theta$ to satisfy all skinning weight constraints except the Neumann boundary conditions, leading to a set of candidate weights $\hat \baryv$:

-Here, $\Phi_{\textsc l}$ enforces the Lagrange property and $\Phi_{\textsc c}$ enforces the non-negativity and partition of unity properties.
-We then modify $\hat\baryv$ to the final skinning weights geometric field $\baryv$ by incorporating Neumann conditions.
-This step is easily implemented but more difficult to describe in the notation above; see discussion in Section~\ref{sec:neumann}.
-Lastly, we incorporate constraints dictated by the geometry of the object by using a carefully constructed function representation described in Section~\ref{ss:kernel}

-We next discuss how to construct $\Phi_C$ in Section~\ref{ss:activation} and introduce boundary conditions in Section~\ref{ss:bc}.
-We address the specific choice of $\Net_{\theta}$ in Section~\ref{ss:kernel}.